-Statement Description Tags type stub Contains a duplicate of the NS records of a primary zone. zone udp-receive-buffer Sets the operating system's receive buffer size for UDP sockets. server udp-send-buffer Sets the operating system's send buffer size for UDP sockets. server unix Specifies a Unix domain socket as a control channel. server update-check-ksk Specifies whether to check the KSK bit to determine how a key should be used, when generating RRSIGs for a secure zone. dnssec, zone update-policy Sets fine-grained rules to allow or deny dynamic updates (DDNS), based on requester identity, updated content, etc. transfer update-quota Specifies the maximum number of concurrent DNS UPDATE messages that can be processed by the server. server use-alt-transfer-source Indicates whether alt-transfer-source and alt-transfer-source-v6 can be used. deprecated use-v4-udp-ports Specifies a list of ports that are valid sources for UDP/IPv4 messages. deprecated use-v6-udp-ports Specifies a list of ports that are valid sources for UDP/IPv6 messages. deprecated continues on next page
+Description Tags type secondary Contains a duplicate of the data for a zone that has been transferred from a primary server. zone type static-stub Contains a duplicate of the NS records of a primary zone, but stat- ically configured rather than trans- ferred from a primary server. zone type stub Contains a duplicate of the NS records of a primary zone. zone udp-receive-buffer Sets the operating system's receive buffer size for UDP sockets. server udp-send-buffer Sets the operating system's send buffer size for UDP sockets. server unix Specifies a Unix domain socket as a control channel. obsolete update-check-ksk obsolete update-policy Sets fine-grained rules to allow or deny dynamic updates (DDNS), based on requester identity, updated content, etc. transfer update-quota Specifies the maximum number of concurrent DNS UPDATE messages that can be processed by the server. server use-v4-udp-ports Specifies a list of ports that are valid sources for UDP/IPv4 messages. deprecated use-v6-udp-ports Specifies a list of ports that are valid sources for UDP/IPv6 messages. deprecated